CamTangalakis/Self/README.md

 Preliminary starter for Self-Educated, a project that encourages school age adolecents to learn about SEL principles of learning.

+To run on your machine:
+paste `git clone https://github.com/CamTangalakis/Self.git` into your terminal to download all packages and dependancies

+open the folder in your code editor and open two terminals

-start client with //npm start
+cd into client folder and start client with `npm start` cd into server folder and start server with `node index.js`
-start server with //node index.js

 ## Models